• Skip to primary navigation

 Cons: 100% sweaty and physical work.
 You will be exposed to the sun for long hours.

-Translating software do a good job of translating words individually, but when it comes to putting the words into context, they fail miserably.
+Translating software does a good job of translating words individually, but when it comes to putting the words into context, it fails miserably.
 How many times have you seen sloppy translations that don’t even make any sense?

 Would you trust translation apps to translate your legal documents?
 Probably not.